-The following local medical doctors all support the idea that a vegetarian diet is much better for your health than the standard meat-laden American diet.
-Most of these doctors will give talks at Vegfest 2018.
-Other medical doctors and healthcare providers will provide free health screenings throughout the event.
+The following local medical doctors all support the idea that a vegetarian diet is much better for your health than the standard meat-laden American diet, and will be explaining why at Vegfest.

 Dr Chan Hwang M.D.

 Dr. Chan Hwang obtained his medical degree at Loma Linda University School of Medicine in 1994 and completed a four-year residency program in Physical Medicine and Rehabilitation in 1998 at the McGaw Medical Center of Northwestern University Medical School.
 Dr. Hwang has been in practice in the Seattle area, focusing on the rehabilitation of musculoskeletal and neuromuscular disorders, since 1998.
 He works at MultiCare Health System in Tacoma focusing on rehabilitation of neurological problems such as stroke, brain injury, spinal cord injury, and peripheral neuropathies.
 He has also been the pain clinic physician consultant for the Puyallup location of UBC, Inc. from May of 2001 through November 2014.
 His passion is to provide lifestyle and physical medicine as well as rehabilitation resources to the under-served, not only in Western Washington but internationally as well.